 Select a video clip with audio, audio clip, screen recording clip with audio, or place the scrubber at the start or end of an audio action in the clip before applying properties.
-To display the Audio Properties pane, click the Audio Properties icon, as shown in Figure 45.
+To display the Audio Properties pane, click the Audio Properties icon.

-Figure 45.
+Figure 44.
 Audio Properties